kbirk/gltf-viewer/README.md

 gulp
 ```

 Set your browser to `http://localhost:8080`.
-The application will serve any gltf files found in the `webapp/models` directory.
+The application will serve any glTF files found in the `webapp/models` directory.

 ## To-Do

-- fix animation, currentlly only animates between 0 -> N frames, ignoring N -> 0 interpolation.
+- fix ambiguity in animation implementation
 - add support for binary glb files
 - add support for embedded gltf files